 We didn't feel like packing the bikes full of stuff, which is why we chose to book a ready-made trip with the organizer Active Scandinavia.
 Hotels and bikes were arranged by the organizer and our luggage was transported between hotels each day.
 We only needed to bring a few things to get us through the day, a rain jacket, water bottle and a map among other things.

 We flew to Frankfurt and then took the train to Trier.
 One tip is to try to book a train journey with as few changes as possible and with plenty of time between changes.
-German trains don't seem to be very punctual and are apparently canceled at short notice.
-We were really late for Trier, which was a shame, because it is an incredibly beautiful city that we would have liked to see more of.
-Well, arriving in Trier we checked into our first hotel where we also found our bikes.
-We quickly left the hotel and headed out into town in the beautiful summer evening.
-After coming from a rather chilly Sweden, it was absolutely wonderful to just walk around and look at all the people who were also out enjoying the early summer heat.
-Trier is a cozy city with about 100,000 inhabitants and is said to be one of Germany's oldest cities.
-When you read about cities along the Moselle, several of them are listed as Germany's oldest, but it is old anyway.
-Here you will find, among other things, the Porta Nigra, built by the Romans in the 10th century and the magnificent cathedral, both world heritage sites.
-Sights of the more modern kind are Marx Modehus, which, according to its marketing, caters to "The Rich and Royals".
-You can wonder what they were thinking there. 🙂 For those who are further interested in Karl Marx, his birthplace can be visited a few blocks away.
+German trains don't seem to be very punctual and are apparently cancelled at short notice.
+We were very late to Trier, which was a shame, as it is an incredibly beautiful city that we would have liked to see more of.
+Well, when we arrived in Trier we checked into our first hotel where we also found our bikes.
+We quickly left the hotel and headed out into the city in the beautiful summer evening.
+Having come from a rather chilly Sweden, it was absolutely wonderful to just walk around and look at all the people who were also out to enjoy the early summer heat.
+Trier is a cosy city with about 100,000 inhabitants and is said to be one of the oldest cities in Germany.
+When you read about towns along the Moselle, several of them are actually listed as Germany's oldest, but it's old all the same.
+Here you'll find the Porta Nigra, built by the Romans in the 100s, and the magnificent cathedral, both World Heritage Sites.
+More modern attractions include the Marx Fashion House, which, according to its marketing, caters to "The Rich and Royals".
+One wonders what they were thinking there. 🙂 For those who are further interested in Karl Marx, his birthplace can be visited a few blocks away.

 After a hearty breakfast and a short morning walk, it was time to jump on the bikes and head towards Trittenheim, which was our first stage of the day.
 We cycled an average of 4 miles a day on flat, nice roads and with really good bikes.
 We had rented regular bikes, but we were actually in the minority, the vast majority had electric bikes.
 We met a couple of Dutch people who we had coffee with one of the days and together we mocked the electric cyclists, it's cheating on these easily cycled roads!
 Joking aside, there is a positive accessibility aspect in being able to use an electric bicycle.
 However, I think that anyone who is in reasonably good health would be able to handle this cycling trip.

-Good vigor or not, it needs to be paused along the way and it is best done with something cooling.
-We were incredibly lucky with the weather, almost a little lucky actually.
-In the middle of the day, the temperature climbed above 30 degrees, so there were quite a few breaks, either just a nap in the shade or an ice cream break with a view of the water.
+Good health or not, it needs a break along the way and it is best done with something cooling.
+We had an incredible luck with the weather, almost a little too lucky actually.
+In the middle of the day, the temperature climbed above 30 degrees so there were quite a few breaks, either just a nap in the shade or an ice cream break overlooking the water.
 The best coffee of the week was when we found a "Bubble Waffle" in Traben-Trarbach.

 But the wine then, didn't we drink any wine, you wonder now?
 Of course we drank wine, but maybe not as much during the trip as we thought it would be.
 For one thing, it was very hot, so we set off quite early in the morning when many places were still closed.
 Then the roads were lined with vineyards, but the wine houses themselves were more in the small villages.
 Possibly there are more stops along the way in high season, but cozy vineyards where you could stroll around and sip wine, as we had hoped for, there weren't actually very many of them.